detmanski/climate_change_analysis/README.md

   -  forests_and_carbon_df

  -Sourced from Kaggle:
-  - environment_temp_change_df
+  - Environment_Temperature_change
-  - FAOSTAT_DATA_11_24_2020.csv (Data Frame removed, no relevant information)

 Please reference the original csv's for source info and indicator specifications that will clarify the cleaned data.
 Some columns were dropped to streamline the ML process.

-Group Members:
+## Group Members:
-Helin
+1. Helin
-Tejas
+2. Tejas
-Anna
+3. Anna
-Dianne
+4. Dianne

 Work divided as follows (so far):
 Dianne- Data cleaning and SQL Database
 Tejas- Python/Machine-learning
-Anna- Python/Machine-learning
+Anna- Python/Data Visualisation
 Helin- Tableau Visualizations and Presentation setup

 Sources: